robbeykaaso/rea2/docs/frm/qsgModel.md

             color: "red",  //as above in the whole attributes
             width: 3,  //the line width
             caption: "hello",  //the text value
-            angle: 20,  //the rotate angle
+            style: "dash", //the line style
             face: 50  //as above in the whole attributes
             text: {
                 visible: true,  //as above in the whole attributes